gniquyij/gniquyij.github.io/en/2020/07/09/persona.md

 > Living, human-like robots with the unique ability to turn into vehicles or beasts <a href="#5">[5]</a>

 You think I would be okay to deal with my job?
-Pity, no. I've been still struggling.
+Pity not.
+I've been still struggling.

 Below are parts of my daily.
 Once an issue, I need to: